30 DIY Home Projects Absolutely Anyone Can Do

 13. Seal Drafty Windows and Doors

 Reduce your heating and air conditioning bills by sealing drafty windows and doors.
 Latex caulk is often used for this application because it expands more than silicone caulk.
-Load the tube into a caulking gun like this highly rated option available at Amazon, selected “best overall” in our researched buyer’s guide.
+Load the tube into a ratchet rod caulk gun.

 14. Paint Kitchen Cabinets

-Add some color to your kitchen by painting the cabinets—or lighten up the room by painting them white.
-Whatever color you choose, select a semi-gloss or gloss paint because it is easier to clean and stands up to wear and tear better than a matte paint.
+Add some color to your kitchen by painting the cabinets, or lighten up the room by painting them white.
+Whatever color you choose, select a semi-gloss or gloss paint because it is easier to clean and stands up to wear and tear better than a matte-finish paint.

 Remove the doors, drawers, and hardware.
 Apply two coats of primer.
 Sand the surface lightly.
 Apply the paint, going with the grain.
 Don’t forget to paint the backs of the cabinet doors too.
 When they’re dry, reinstall and enjoy your new kitchen look.